-- If the competition area is completely in one zone, the zone reference may be omitted. - Easting's may be written with a leading 0 (zero) making it 7 digits. - Easting's may be separated from Northing's by: a carriage return (= new line), by a blank space, by the minus character or the slash character.
+- For declarations in Logger see II.17, otherwise: - Easting's may be written with a leading 0 (zero) making it 7 digits. - Easting's may be separated from Northing's by: a carriage return (= new line), by a blank space, by the minus character or the slash character.
 In all cases the parts of the coordinates shall be clearly separated and with Easting's first.